allisonkarlitskaya/s3-streamer/README.md

 such a way that the browser never needs to perform more than O(lg n) operations.

-So far this is just a demo, built to run locally.
-There's no S3 support.

-There's also at least two annoying bugs:
+There are at least two annoying bugs:

  - the client attempts to use the Range option to avoid unnecessarily downloading data that it already has, but that's not supported by Python's